 When can you meet your associate photographer?

-In my own business (and this is one thing that may vary across businesses, depending on their relationship with the associate shooters) a client can chat by video call with their associate close to the wedding date.
+In my business (and this is one thing that may vary across businesses, depending on their relationship with the associate shooters) a client can chat by video call with their associate close to the wedding date.

 What are the downsides of booking an associate photographer?